Valerio Pepe

 I am an undergraduate student at Harvard University in the class of 2026, studying towards a concurrent BA/MS in Computer Science and Mind, Brain, and Behavior, and advised by Prof. Stuart Shieber.

-I'm also interested in AI safety from both a technical (interpretability, alignment, control) and a political (preparedness, economic impacts, international collaboration) perspective, and work with the AI Safety Student Team at Harvard towards these goals.
+I'm also interested in AI safety from both a technical (interpretability, control) and a political perspective, and work with the AI Safety Student Team at Harvard towards these goals.

 I am currently affiliated with the Computational Cognitive Science Group at MIT Brain & Cognitive Sciences and the Language and Intelligence Group at the MIT Computer Science and AI Lab, where I am fortunate to be supervised by Gabriel Grand, Prof. Joshua Tenenbaum, and Prof. Jacob Andreas.

-Gabriel Grand, Valerio Pepe, Jacob Andreas, Joshua B. Tenenbaum
+Valerio Pepe*, Gabriel Grand*, Jacob Andreas, Joshua Tenenbaum

 Loose LIPS Sink Ships: Asking Questions in Battleship with Language-Informed Program Sampling

-Gabriel Grand, Valerio Pepe, Jacob Andreas, Joshua B. Tenenbaum
+Gabriel Grand, Valerio Pepe, Jacob Andreas, Joshua Tenenbaum

 SeqVerify: An accessible analysis tool for cell line genomic integrity, contamination, and gene editing outcomes

-Merrick Pierson Smela*, Valerio Pepe*, Steven Lubbe, Evangelos Kiskinis, George M. Church
+Merrick Pierson Smela*, Valerio Pepe*, Steven Lubbe, Evangelos Kiskinis, George Church

 🏎️

-Developed a method to dynamically select the number of tokens to be generated by a speculative decoding system, speeding up inference by up to 40%.
+Adaptive self-speculative decoding for Llama 3 1B and 8B, resulting in up to 40% inference speedup.
+Developed a method to dynamically select the number of tokens to be generated by a speculative decoding system.

 🔁